BetterThanTomorrow/calva/doc/integration.md

 Bigger changes:
 * These go into a `wip` branch and we send PR’s asking for feedback.
 * We keep `wip` branches updated by merging  `dev` onto them often.
-* Circle-CI runs tests and buildls a VSIX package for any commits pushed to a PR.
+* Circle-CI runs tests and builds a VSIX package for any commits pushed to a PR.
 Follow the links to the build to find the VSIX (the **Artifact** tab).
 * Consider asking for help testing in `#calva-dev` and wherever.

 Smaller changes: